Subframe Assembly - Rear (Remove and Replace)

 - Open all doors and fully lower all windows.

-- Enable the EPB Service Mode.
+- Enable EPB Service Mode.
 See Parking Brake - Caliper - Rear - LH (Release)

 - Perform the vehicle electrical isolation procedure.
 See Vehicle HV Disablement Procedure.